Philippines Hot 100

 The Philippines Hot 100 is a record chart in the Philippines, published weekly by Billboard Philippines.
 First issued on June 12, 2017, it ranks the top songs by local and foreign artists and reflects the music consumption in the country.
 Luminate compiles data for its chart rankings based on localized music streaming data, digital downloads, and video plays.
 Each chart's issue is released every Wednesday on the magazine's website.

-Ed Sheeran had the most entries for number-one singles on the chart.
-The first number-one single on the chart is Sheeran's "Shape of You", the issue dated June 12, 2017.
+To date, Taylor Swift and Bruno Mars has had the most entries for number-one singles on the chart.
+The first number-one single on the chart was Ed Sheeran's "Shape of You", on the issue dated June 12, 2017.
 The magazine published the last issue of the Philippine Hot 100 on January 15, 2018, with Sheeran's "Perfect" as the issue's number-one single.
 Subsequently, the magazine ceased to operate for undisclosed reasons.

-The chart was temporarily replaced from February 2022 to June 2024 by the Philippines Songs chart, which was published by American Billboard under the Hits of the World collection.
-When Billboard Philippines was relaunched on October 15, 2023, under a different owner, the Philippines Songs chart was discontinued on July 2, 2024, in preparation for the relaunch of Philippines Hot 100 chart on the following day.
-The first number-one song of the relaunched chart is "Dilaw" by Maki, on July 6, 2024.
-The current number-one song on the chart is "Multo" by Cup of Joe.
+The chart was temporarily replaced from February 2022 to June 2024 by the Philippines Songs chart, which was published by the American Billboard under the Hits of the World collection.
+When Billboard Philippines was relaunched on October 15, 2023, under a different owner, the Philippines Songs chart was discontinued on July 2, 2024, in preparation for the relaunch of the Philippines Hot 100 chart on the following day.
+The first number-one song of the relaunched chart was "Dilaw" by Maki, on July 6, 2024.
+The current number-one song on the chart is "Ain't in LA" by Adéla.

 Methodology

-From 2017 to 2018, the Philippine Hot 100 used compiled data from Nielsen Music based on localized music streaming data, digital downloads, and video plays from music platforms: Apple Music, Spotify, iTunes, and YouTube.
+From 2017 to 2018, the Philippine Hot 100 used compiled data from Nielsen Music based on localized music streaming data, digital downloads, and video plays from the music platforms Apple Music, Spotify, iTunes, and YouTube.
 Billboard Philippines published each chart issue on the magazine's website every Monday.

 Since 2024, the chart uses "streaming and sales from leading musical services in the Philippine territory" as compiled by Luminate.
 Chart ranking uses a weighted formula using "official-only streams on both subscription and ad-supported tiers of available audio and video music services, as well as download sales –– which are reflected from purchases made directly from full-service digital music retailers."
 The Philippines Hot 100 chart, along with the Top Philippine Songs chart is published every Wednesday.